Distributed Mixed Voltage Angle and Frequency Droop Control of Microgrid Interconnections with Loss of Distribution-PMU Measurements: Case Studies

 Here, we assess the performance of the D-MAFD framework under D-PMU measurement losses.
 We use the linearized system model around the power flow solution for Condition (i) in Table \ref{powerflow} to design three controllers for comparison: \begin{itemize} \item \textbf{C1:} a distributed output-feedback secondary controller (D-MAFD controller) by solving \eqref{control_lmi}-\eqref{gain} for every $j \in \Sigma$, \item \textbf{C2:} a centralized output-feedback secondary controller by solving \eqref{pass_lmi1}, \eqref{pass_lmi2}, \eqref{gain} for every $j \in \Sigma$, and \item \textbf{C3:} a centralized secondary controller by solving \eqref{pass_lmi1}, \eqref{pass_lmi2}, \eqref{gain} for the microgrid interconnection where all microgrids continue to use angle droop control with the last available measurement even when D-PMU measurements are lost, that is, with the dynamics corresponding to the mode $j=[1 \, 1 \ldots \, 1]$ in \eqref{nonlinear_switched}. \end{itemize} The control design LMIs are solved using YALMIP \cite{lofberg2004yalmip}.
 We consider a test pattern of D-PMU measurement losses and a disturbance acting on all microgrids as shown in Fig. \ref{fig:case_switching}-A. For this test pattern, we simulate the nonlinear system dynamics with each of the designed controllers and make the following observations about their performance:

 \begin{itemize} \item We note that the sparsity structure of the D-MAFD secondary controller (Fig. \ref{fig:gain_saprsity}) is the same as that of the network Jacobian, indicating that each microgrid only uses output measurements from its immediate neighbors. \item From the angle and voltage profiles in Fig. \ref{fig:case}, we observe that the D-MAFD control design is successful in stabilizing the microgrid interconnection under the test D-PMU measurement loss scenario in the presence of disturbances.
 On the other hand, when all microgrids continue to use angle droop control with the last available measurement during D-PMU measurement loss, the system suffers from poor transient performance, and the angle and voltage droop errors continue to increase from $t=12s$ until the disturbance is withdrawn at $t=14s$, indicating that angle droop control alone is unable to stabilize the system in this scenario. \item A comparison with the performance of the centralized secondary control design for this scenario indicates that the performance of the D-MAFD design is comparable (Fig. \ref{fig:cen_vs_dcen}), despite the secondary controller in the D-MAFD framework using limited information from other microgrids in the network.
-This is an advantage, since distributed control designs are typically significantly outperformed by centralized designs. \end{itemize}
+This is an advantage, since distributed control designs are typically significantly outperformed by centralized designs. \item { The time constant of the D-MAFD controller is slightly higher, that is, the D-MAFD controller has slightly slower dynamics than the traditional angle droop controller.
+This is natural, since indirect control of the angle via frequency measurements is carried out in the D-MAFD framework during angle measurement loss.
+Therefore, the D-MAFD controller, while being much faster than a traditional frequency droop controller, is still slightly slower than the angle droop controller.
+However, we note that the angle droop controller cannot stabilize the network under loss of D-PMU angle measurements, while the D-MAFD controller can stabilize the network under arbitrary measurement losses, as seen in Fig. \ref{fig:case}.} \item { As mentioned in Remark \ref{rem:continuity}, the MAFD framework allows for seamless switching between the angle and frequency droop control modes when angle measurements are lost or restored.
+This is confirmed by the continuity of the state and the absence of any switching transients in our case study in Fig. \ref{fig:case}.} \end{itemize}